Patients are admitted to our hospitals in the following ways:

 - Patients should not to touch oxygen and suction pump equipment.

-- Patients are requested not to change setting of the thermostat knobs.
+- Patients are requested not to the change setting of the thermostat knobs.
 Patients are also requested not to open the windows.

 - Patient related areas have a restriction on the use of mobile phones.